amphp/parallel/README.md

 Passing an instance of `WorkerPool` will set the global pool to the given instance.
 Invoking the function without an instance will return the current global instance.

-### Child Processes
+### Child Processes or Threads

-The `ProcessContext` class simplifies writing and running PHP in parallel.
+Contexts simplify writing and running PHP in parallel.
-A script written to be run in parallel must return a callable that will be run in a child process.
+A script written to be run in parallel must return a callable that will be run in a child process or thread.
-The callable receives a single argument – an instance of `Channel` that can be used to send data between the parent and child processes.
+The callable receives a single argument – an instance of `Channel` that can be used to send data between the parent and child processes or threads.
 Any serializable data can be sent across this channel.
 The `Context` object, which extends the `Channel` interface, is the other end of the communication channel.

+Contexts are created using a `ContextFactory`. `DefaultContextFactory` will use the best available method of creating context, creating a thread if [`ext-parallel`](https://github.com/krakjoe/parallel) is installed or otherwise using a child process. `ParallelContextFactory` (requires a ZTS build of PHP and `ext-parallel` to create threads) and `ProcessContextFactory` are also provided should you wish to create a specific context type.

-In the example below, a child process is used to call a blocking function (`file_get_contents()` is only an example of a blocking function, use [`http-client`](https://amphp.org/http-client) for non-blocking HTTP requests).
+In the example below, a child process or thread is used to call a blocking function (`file_get_contents()` is only an example of a blocking function, use [`http-client`](https://amphp.org/http-client) for non-blocking HTTP requests).
 The result of that function is then sent back to the parent using the `Channel` object.
-The return value of the child process callable is available using the `Context::join()` method.
+The return value of the child callable is available using the `Context::join()` method.

-#### Child Process
+#### Child Process or Thread

 ```php
 # child.php